Whitaker Center for STEM Education at Florida Gulf Coast University

 Description of Programming

-Some of the Whitaker Center's successful programming in 2012-2013 included
+Some of the Whitaker Center's successful programming includes

 - Mini-grants supporting faculty research and travel in STEM Education areas, and undergraduate research or travel.
 (20-25 awarded annually)

 - Summer Research Opportunity (SRO): a two-week summer research experiences for middle school regional science fair participants in a three county area.
 (45-55 middle school students, 4 FGCU faculty supported.)

 - STEM Institute Summer K-12 teacher workshops in collaboration with the Conservancy of SW Florida.
 Two week-long workshops offered during summers 2013 and 2014.
 (Currently served 60 teachers from 5 counties served by FGCU.
 Three FGCU faculty supported per summer.)

 - Girls in Engineering, Math, and Science (GEMS) a hands-on Saturday opportunity encouraging middle school girls in STEM.
 See more here:http://www.fgcu.edu/WhitakerCenter/gems.html

 - High School Solar Go-Kart Challenge with Middle and Elementary solar challenges.
 This event is part of the area STEM Tour of Events sponsored by local community partners.
 For more information:http://www.fgcu.edu/WhitakerCenter/gokartrace.html